 A highlight of the Fair is on Friday night when the skies will light up with a spectacular fireworks display.
 Not to be missed!

-Where: Barnstable County Fairgrounds, Rt.
+Where: Cape Cod Fairgrounds, Rt.
 151, East Falmouth

 The Fair's attractions include animal shows, monster trucks, carnival rides, demolition derby, petting zoos, horticulture displays, games, live music, arts & crafts, and lots of food and vendors.
-It's 8 days of summer fun for the whole family.
+It's a full week of fun for the whole family!

 Where: Drummer Boy Park, Rt.
 6A, Brewster